pedrospeixoto/iModel/README.md

 - A spherical shallow water model of a mixed finite elements schemes, uses cubed shere or hexagonal grid (mfem_swm/)

 Also includes (Developed by Pedro Peixoto)
-- A planar shallow water model writen in Matlab using finite differences regular C-grid energy enstrophy conserving schemes (see fdc_een_swm)
+- A planar shallow water model writen in Matlab using finite differences regular C-grid energy enstrophy conserving schemes (fdc_een_swm)

-Please read doc/manual.pdf for further information.
+Please read doc/manual.pdf for further information and doc/ in submodel folders.

 iModel:
 --------